 - Let the MRI technologist know if you are hard of hearing without your hearing aide.

-- After you are precisely positioned, the technologist will leave the room.
-The technologist will be able to see and hear you during the test.
+- Though in another room, the technologist will be able to see and hear you during the test.
 Let them know if you need help.

-- Try to relax and lie as still as possible.
+- During the test, relax and try to lie as still as possible.
 Any movement will blur the picture.